-- Call 911 for medical or safety emergencies.
-Emergency Room - North Greenville Medical Campus, 807 N. Main St. (Hwy 276), Travelers Rest, SC.
-OR Greer Memorial Hospital, 830 S. Buncombe Road Greer, SC. - Call Campus Safety and Security 864.977.7777 for assistance and to help coordinate emergency response efforts.
+- 1. Call 911 for medical or safety emergencies.
+Emergency Room Greer Memorial Hospital, 830 S. Buncombe Road, Greer, SC. - Contact Campus Safety and Security wighthe LiveSafe app for assistance and to help coordinate emergency response efforts.
 See also the University's Safety and Security webpage. - 3.
 The victim's well-being is of primary concern.
 If the incident caused physical harm, the victim should seek medical attention immediately.
 See the local healthcare facilities above.
-The victim should also preserve any evidence of the incident and injuries as the evidence may assist with the investigation and/or serve as proof of a crime. - 4.
+The victim should also preserve any evidence of the incident and injuries, as the evidence may assist with the investigation and/or serve as proof of a crime. - 4.
 The University encourages timely law enforcement reporting; however, it is the victim's choice to make such a report or to decline involvement with law enforcement.
-CampusSafety and Security can assist the Complainant with filing the criminal report if the complainant desires to do so. - Seek support.
-Telling someone is the first step to healing and will help the complainant re-establish control of the situation.
+Campus Safety and Security can assist the Complainant with filing the criminal report if the Complainant desires to do so. - 5.
+Seek support.
+Telling someone is the first step to healing and will help the Complainant re-establish control of the situation.
 The University offers Counseling Services.
-Counseling or Confidential Resources include: - NGU Counseling Services. - Julie Valentine Center for Sexual Assault and Child Abuse Recovery 864.467.3633
+Counseling or Confidential Resources include: - NGU Counseling Services - Julie Valentine Center for Sexual Assault and Child Abuse Recovery 864.467.3633 - Safe Harbor 800.291.2139

-- Safe Harbor 800.291.2139 - The South Carolina Coalition Against Domestic Violence and Sexual Assault 803.256.2900 - Rape, Abuse, & Incest National Network (RAINN) 800.656.HOPE
+- The South Carolina Coalition Against Domestic Violence and Sexual Assault 803.256.2900 - Rape, Abuse, & Incest National Network (RAINN) 800.656.HOPE

-A Complainant or witness has many options, including seeking counseling or assistance from a Confidential Resource, making a report under this policy, and/or making a report to law enforcement.
+A Complainant or witness has many options, including seeking counseling or assistance from a Confidential Resource, reporting under this policy, and/or making a report to law enforcement.
 The University recognizes that deciding among these options can be difficult and is an intensely personal decision.

 Complainants and witnesses are encouraged to explore all potential reporting and support options.